 BYT: It’s like hearing your band’s song on the radio.

 Carusone: Exactly.
 It’s a volume game for us.
 We have to sell a lot of product to make money.
-We take checks in at such a low volume, the checks are for $150.
+We take checks in at such a low volume… the checks are for $150.
 It takes a lot of $150 checks to run a company like this.
-So different than other places who are just doing big sales.
+It’s so different than other places who are just doing big sales.

 BYT: Nothing comes easy.
 Last question, is there anything else on the horizon or anything you really want to do but haven’t had the time or energy to do yet?

-Carusone: Well, besides the cream and the coffee, which are two things that have been dogging us for the past two years in terms of we want to do them.
-Part of it is you see we really invest a lot in the branding and want to make sure we’re not stretching ourselves too thin.
+Carusone: Well, besides the cream and the coffee, which are two things that have been dogging us for the past two years… Part of it is we really invest a lot in the branding and want to make sure we’re not stretching ourselves too thin.
 We need to be able to supports these brands also.
-Other things we’ve been thinking about, obviously gin would be easy to do there’s a lot of gin out there.
+Other things we’ve been thinking about, obviously gin would be easy to do.
+There’s a lot of gin out there.
 Something like 7% of the population drinks gin, so we’ve kind of let everyone else do it.
 We’ll probably do it at some point but…

 Carusone: Doesn’t feel like it, but sales team would love it.
 It’d be very easy to sell with the gin and we’ve got a recipe we love.